kaizen-ai/kaizenflow/documentation/general/zenhub.md

 ## Sprint

+- 1 Sprint = 2 weeks of work
 - Sprints are numbered and have a commodity name
   - E.g., "Sprint1 - Gold", "Sprint2 - Natural gas"
 - We have a single Sprint for the entire company, since the teams (Dev, Tools,